Sometimes an event can punch a hole to show the darkness beyond. Short Shots March 2019

 Uncle Al and his two man crew took the three bodies and me back.

-A week later, I grabbed a can of gasoline and took off with Dad’s boat for that beach.
+Every night I had dreams beginning in bliss and ending in nightmare with that chase in Dad’s boat.
+Day light wasn’t much better for the sea was in every direction.
+After a week, I grabbed a can of gasoline and took off with Dad’s boat for that beach.
 When I got there, I pushed the boat out of the water, poured out the gasoline, and tossed in a flaming book of matches.
 The flames heated my face, but my heart was frozen.

 Sitting where Mia had fallen, I faced the sea.
 The wind blew the black smoke into my face and stung my eyes, but the tears were already flowing.